mhurd/kubernetes/README.md

 ```text
 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/overview?namespace=default
 ```
-To authenticate you'll need a bearer token for the dashboard user (with the elevated permissions), to find this run (with the correct dashobard identifier for your system):
+To authenticate you'll need a bearer token for the dashboard user (with the elevated permissions), to find this run (with the correct dashboard identifier for your system):
 ```bash
 kubectl -n kube-system describe secret kubernetes-dashboard-token-gbhln
 ```